 Some people might be affected by the change in diet.
-If you feel nauseated, try drinking some Coca Cola (Coke).
+If you feel nausea, try drinking some Coca Cola (Coke).
 That usually works for most people.
 If this doesn't settle your stomach, consider taking medication.

-For Volunteers - CCF has two volunteer houses There is a fee payable to CCF to cover food and housing.
-On the rare occasion that the rooms are full, you may need to stay at one of the local hotels or apartments.
-Or if you stay at the Ambassador Hotel, it is approx.\$52 per night and includes breakfast.
+For Volunteers - You will need to stay at one of the local hotels or apartments.
+CCF has a volunteer house but it is often full.
+There is a fee of \$500 per month for food and housing at the Safe house.
+Or if you stay at the Ambassador Hotel, it is \$52 per night and includes breakfast, and in addition there is a fee to CCF for lunch and dinner, that provides for everyone at the Cheetah Staff house and therefore a fee of \$100 per week is required.
 These costs will be your own expense.
 CCF will assist in finding an appropriate place depending on what your level of needs will be for housing.